riccardodesanti/riccardodesanti.github.io/_news/announcement_11.md

 related_posts: false
 ---

-[Constrained Molecular Generation via Sequential Flow Model Fine-Tuning](https://genbio-workshop.github.io/2025/) accepted as an **Oral** at the Frontiers in Probabilistic Inference: Sampling Meets Learning Workshop at **NeurIPS 2025**
+[Constrained Molecular Generation via Sequential Flow Model Fine-Tuning](https://genbio-workshop.github.io/2025/) accepted as an **Oral** at the Frontiers in Probabilistic Inference Workshop at **NeurIPS 2025**